A combinatorial statistic for labeled threshold graphs: Abstract

 \section{Abstract}

-Consider the collection of hyperplanes in $\R^n$ whose defining equations are given by $\{x_i + x_j = 0\mid 1\leq i<j\leq n\}$.
+Consider the collection of hyperplanes in $\mathbb{R}^n$ whose defining equations are given by $\{x_i + x_j = 0\mid 1\leq i<j\leq n\}$.
 This arrangement is called the threshold arrangement since its regions are in bijection with labeled threshold graphs on $n$ vertices.
-Zaslavsky's theorem implies that the number of regions is the sum of coefficients of the characteristic polynomial of the arrangement.
-In the present article we give a combinatorial meaning to these coefficients as the number of labeled threshold graphs with a certain number of `odd anchors', thus answering a question posed by Stanley.
+Zaslavsky's theorem implies that the number of regions of this arrangement is the sum of coefficients of the characteristic polynomial of the arrangement.
+In the present article we give a combinatorial meaning to these coefficients as the number of labeled threshold graphs with a certain property, thus answering a question posed by Stanley.

 \keywords{threshold graph, hyperplane arrangement, finite field method} \subjclass[2020]{52C35, 05C30, 11B73}